We include products we think are useful. If you buy through the links on this page, we may receive a commission.

 Why it might fit

-- Drop format
+- Easy-to-adjust liquid format

 What should be valued